iistarion/unity-steering/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Open the "START_HERE" scene:
+1. Open the "START_HERE" scene:
    - In the Project window, navigate to `Assets/Scenes/`.
    - Double-click on `START_HERE.unity` to open the scene.
    - Press "Play" in Unity to start the project.

-When the project is running, you'll be able to select the behaviour you want to test from the dropdown menu in the top left corner of the screen.
-The available behaviours are:
-  - Seek: The agent will move towards a target position.
-  - Arrive: The agent will slow down as it approaches a target position.
-  - Flee: The agent will move away from a target position.
-  - Pursue: The agent will predict the future position of a moving target and move towards it.
-  - Evade: The agent will predict the future position of a moving target and move away from it.

-The different behaviours are implemented in separate scenes, so you can easily test and modify them independently.
+2. The different behaviours are implemented in separate scenes, so you can easily test and modify them independently.
 To edit a specific behaviour, you can open the corresponding scene:
    - In the Project window, navigate to `Assets/Scenes/`.
    - Pick any behaviour scene you want to edit (e.g., `Seek.unity`, `Arrive.unity`, etc.) and drag and drop it into the Hierarchy window (or the View Window).
 This way we'll have both scenes open.

 > [!NOTE]
 > The behaviour scenes don't include a camera, so bear in mind to always have the START_HERE scene open.
 Otherwise, they won't have a camera, and the Game Window will be empty.

+## Code

+The code is very straightforward, there are 4 main things:
+- **ISteeringBehaviour.cs**: Interface for steering behaviours.
+- ***Behaviour.cs**: Each steering behaviour in a separate class (Flee, Arrive, Flee, Pursue, Evade).
+- **Boid.cs**: The main script that handles the agent's movement and rotation.
+- The rest of the scripts are for UI and helper functions, like drag and drop, readme, descriptions, etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>